pokt-network/pocket-core/doc/cli-interface-spec.md

 ## Version 0.0.1

 ### Overview
 This document serves as a specification for the Command Line Interface of the Pocket Core application.
-There's no protocol verification for these commands, however because they map closely to protocol functions.
+There's no protocol verification for these commands because they map closely to protocol functions.

 ### Namespaces
 The CLI will contain multiple namespaces listed below: